quicwg/base-drafts/draft-ietf-quic-transport.md

 Initial packet.
 A client MUST use the same cryptographic handshake message it included in this packet.
 A server MAY treat a packet that contains a different cryptographic handshake message as a connection error or discard it.
-Note that including a Token field might reduce the available space for the cryptographic handshake message, which might result in the client needing to send multiple Initial packets.
+Note that including a Token field reduces the available space for the cryptographic handshake message, which might result in the client needing to send multiple Initial packets.